DMAConv: Dual Mask-Adaptive Convolution for Remote Sensing Pansharpening: Conclusion

 \section{Conclusion}

-In this paper, we propose Bi$^{2}$MAC, a novel bimodal, bi-adaptive convolutional module that simultaneously enables computational allocation and attention adaptability in a unified manner.
+In this paper, we propose DMAConv, a novel adaptive convolutional module that simultaneously enables computational allocation and attention adaptability in a unified manner.
 The module perceives the spatial distribution of image features and employs a mask-guided mechanism to route pixels into distinct processing paths, allowing heterogeneous and redundant regions to be modeled with appropriate levels of complexity.
 This design not only enhances regional awareness and feature discrimination, but also maintains high computational efficiency through selective processing and a lightweight low-rank formulation.
-Extensive experiments across multiple datasets and backbone architectures demonstrate that Bi$^{2}$MAC consistently delivers superior performance, confirming its effectiveness, robustness, and plug-and-play versatility as a general adaptive convolutional operator. {
+Extensive experiments across multiple datasets and backbone architectures demonstrate that DMAConv consistently delivers superior performance, confirming its effectiveness, robustness, and plug-and-play versatility as a general adaptive convolutional operator.
+To ensure the reproducibility of our results and to facilitate future research in the community, we will release the complete source code for our project on GitHub.